aarohanpoudel/modern-social-media-app/README.md

 - "settings.json": contains the server configuration that is used to serve the application manifest.
 > Should I commit the ".expo" folder?
 No, you should not share the ".expo" folder.
 It does not contain any information that is relevant for other developers working on the project, it is specific to your machine.
-Upon project creation, the ".expo" folder is already added to your ".gitignore" file.
+Upon project creation, the ".expo" folder is already added to your ".gitignore" file

+if you want the full code without excracting all the code from eachfile then just downlod the mobileapp.zip file and extract it. this file contants all the code in propwer format